RuanCosta-Jitterbit/webappsnap/README.md

 ## How it works

+Pages, operations, and steps are processed by a loop in the program,

+A switch statement matches the step to the Playwright calls.

 `main.js` loops through `pages` (URLs) entries in the configuration file, processing each page, its operations and steps, one by one.
 If an operation has a `loop` value, that operation's steps are repeated that number of times.
 If a snap happens within a loop, a loop number suffix is added to the image filename.

 The basic structure of a pages configuration file is: